systemetric/docs.robocon.uk/README.md

 # The RoboCon Docs
 Hosted on the subdomain https://docs.robocon.uk

 Built with the Starlight docs framework, on Astro.
-Tailwind is installed.

-If you are wondering how something works, look at the Starlight docs first before you look at the Astro ones - the functionality is slightly different!

-Fonts are installed via Fontsource.
+If you've done Node stuff before and want to contribute, then jump down to the `More Advanced...` section for the important nitty gritty details, otherwise read away...
+I've explained the editing process :)

 ## Issues